-The Eidsiva was a 454net ton wooden barque built by H R Haeren of Drammen, Norway.
-Launched in 1876 her dimensions were 136.9’ x 29.5’ x 16.4’.
-The Eidsiva was owned and registered in Norway.
+The Eidsiva was a 454 net ton wooden barque built by H R Haeren of Drammen, Norway.
+Launched in 1876 her dimensions were 136.9′ x 29.5′ x 16.4′.
+She was owned by Larssen and Kaier of Drammen, Norway and registered in this city.

-The Eidsiva was wrecked in Clanyard Bay six miles north of the Mull of Galloway on Thursday 1st March, 1894 during stormy conditions.
+She was wrecked in Clanyard Bay six miles north of the Mull of Galloway on Thursday 1st March, 1894 in stormy conditions.

-The barque had left Barrow the previous afternoon, under tow by the Fleetwood tug Flyde, bound for Ayr where she was to load a cargo of coal for the West Indies.
+She had departed from Barrow the previous afternoon, under tow by the Fleetwood tug Flyde, bound for Ayr where she was to load a cargo of coal for the West Indies.
 During the height of the storm, around 4am on Thursday morning, the tow rope broke while the vessels were off Portpatrick.

 Unable to regain contact with the tug, Captain Obsen decided to head south to try to reach the comparative shelter of Luce Bay.
 Unfortunately the conditions were more than a match for the Eidsiva and she was driven ashore around 5pm.